-This article provides you with six essential tips for legally using images to help you minimize your copyright risks and lower your risks of copyright infringement.
-When selecting images, research their copyright status and obtain copyright permissions as necessary.
+The six essential tips for legally using images set out in this article will help you minimize your copyright risks and lower your risks of copyright infringement.
+When selecting images, always remember to research their copyright status and obtain copyright permissions as necessary.

 Be Copyright Compliant by Following These 6 Tips for Legally Using Images

 Images are the new words.
-We’re all looking for that perfect image, illustration or photograph to use on our website, in our presentation or in another work document.
-However, before copying and pasting that image we need to consider and possibly research whether we have the rights to do so or if we need to obtain copyright permission.
+We’re all looking for that perfect image, illustration or photograph to use on our blog, in our presentation slides or possibly a corporate document.
+However, before copying and pasting that image, or scanning an image, we need to consider and possibly research whether we have the rights to do so or if we need to obtain copyright permission.

 Consider adding to the tips below for legally using images and creating your own best practices to ensure your consistent legal use of images, illustrations and photographs.